emanguy/rust-rest/doc/architecture_layers.md

 Because the business logic is mocked out in tests, we can actually create instances of the driven adapters inside the logic of the function as they won't ever be invoked.

-Many responses are common across various endpoints on the microservice, so canned responses are available in the `routing_utils` package.
+Many responses are common across various endpoints on the microservice, so canned responses are available in the `routing_utils` module.
 We'll use some of these for generic 500 errors and validation errors.
 Otherwise, [axum-compatible response types](https://docs.rs/axum/0.7.5/axum/response/index.html#building-responses) should be returned from the routing logic function.